Roasted Radish and Greens Salad

-We were talking to a friend about radish recipes and she swore up and down that the only way to eat radishes was raw, crunchy and fresh.
+We were talking to a friend about radishes and she swore up and down that the only way to eat radishes was raw, crunchy and fresh.
 There was no other option to eating radishes, raw was it, she declared.
 She’s a great gardener, cook and mom.
 Her dedication to family, food and a healthy lifestyle is admirable.
 We wish we could be like her when we grow up.
 But she’s wrong.

 We don’t often argue about food, knowing that everyone has their own tastes and preferences, however we had to disagree with her about radishes.
 Yes, she’s very wrong in making such an absolute statement and we can’t wait to show her why.